DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 Realized with a value optimization based learning approach with DQNs (figure 1).
 It learns model-free the rules of the game and the necessary discrete control movements by getting a reward/punishment for each collected banana.

 The development of the agent is a two step process.
-First adjusting the given agent from a former project to this project and tuning the hyper parameters so that the agent is collecting as fast as possible a score of 13 bananas in at least 1800 episodes and full-filling with it the project requirements.
+First, adjusting the given agent from a former project to this project and tuning the hyper parameters so that the agent is collecting as fast as possible a score of 13 bananas in at least 1800 episodes and full-filling with it the project requirements.
 The second step is the extra mile, implementing additional algorithms/modifications and comparing them against the origin DQN agent.